 Tech Solution:

-AI-powered cameras provide a visual audit trail of every LOTO procedure.
+Video AI acts as a digital teammate, providing a visual audit trail of LOTO procedures.
 Supervisors can quickly review footage to confirm compliance or spot unsafe "tapping out" behavior.
 Automated alerts flag unauthorized access to control panels, making it easier to enforce—and prove—safe practice.

 Forklifts and trucks share space with foot traffic, especially in busy yards and loading docks.
 One blind spot can mean tragedy.